Importance of Regular Blood Pressure Screenings

 Seasonal Variations and Blood Pressure Readings

-Studies have shown that blood pressure tends to be higher in the winter and lower in the summer, highlighting the importance of regular screenings throughout the year.
+Studies show that blood pressure tends to rise in winter and decrease in summer, emphasizing the need for regular screenings throughout the year.

 Schedule a Free Consultation